 The County creates records of health care to provide quality care and comply with legal requirements.
 The County understands your health information is personal and private, and commits to safeguarding it to the extent reasonably possible.
 The law requires the County to keep your health information private and to provide you this notice of our legal duties and privacy practices.
 The law also requires the County to follow the terms of this notice.

 This notice outlines the limits on how the County will handle your health information.
 Under federal law, the County must provide a copy of this notice when you receive health care and related services from the County, or participate in certain health plans administered or operated by the County.
 The County reserves the right to change practices and make new provisions effective for all health information it maintains.
 You may request an updated copy of this notice at any time.

 Generally, except as otherwise specified below, the County may use and disclose the following health information, as allowed by state and federal law:

 - For treatment.
 The County uses and discloses health information to provide you health care and related services.
 For instance:

-- Nurses, doctors, or other County employees may record your health information, and they may share such information with other County employees.
+- Nurses, doctors, or other County employees may record your health information, and they may share such information with other County employees involved in your treatment.